hanselke/kaizen/README.md

 ===

-2 - when you use a tablet, you can't click on the menu so you can't sign out. the popup appears but you just can't click it
+simple (+ - * /) mathematical operations in excel - allow system to process excel formulas, maybe via symbols like ##B1 + B2

 ===

-simple (+ - * /) mathematical operations in excel - allow system to process excel formulas, maybe via symbols like ##B1 + B2

 maybe

 4. Can we display  Created by Who, Created Date, Approved by Who, Approval Date data under the 'task' list?